-Settings vary for WatchGuard EPDR, WatchGuard EDR, and WatchGuard EPP.
-Throughout this documentation, WatchGuard Endpoint Security refers generally to all three products.
-If you do not see a setting in the Endpoint Security management UI, it is not supported by your product.
+Settings vary for WatchGuard Advanced EPDR, EPDR, EDR, EDR Core, and EPP.
+Throughout this documentation, WatchGuard Endpoint Security refers generally to all products.
+If you do not have a setting in the Endpoint Security management UI, it is not supported by your product.

 To configure a per-computer settings profile:

 - In WatchGuard Cloud, select Configure > Endpoints.

 - From the left pane, select Per-Computer Settings.

 - Select an existing security settings profile to edit, copy an existing profile, or in the upper-right corner of the page, click Add to create a new profile.

 The Add Settings or Edit Settings page opens.

 - In the Name text box, type a name for the settings profile.